AlejLr/Social-Media-Emotion-Analysis-Dashboard/README.md

 - Automatic topic detection
 - Random post exploration
 - Full interactive UI with charts and BI-style takeaways

+## Cloud demo vs Local full features

+- Cloud deployment is intentionally lightweight and only allows the visualization of the included demo datasets for UI exploration.
+This avoids large model downloads, long cold starts, and high Google Cloud hosting and Hugging Face API costs.
+- Demo datasets included: `demo_ai_300.csv`, `demo_advanced_ai_300.csv`, `demo_advanced_iphone_300.csv` and `demo_advanced_microsoft_300.csv`.
+You can load these in the hosted demo and explore the dashboard.
+- Full functionality (live scraping, per-language local Helsinki models, heavy BERT emotion/toxicity models) runs only on a local machine that downloads the model weights.
+- Translation and heavy models: the app prefers the Hugging Face Inference API when `HF_TOKEN` is provided; if no token is available the app falls back to local models.
+If the user does not count with a Hugging Face token or does not have a good account tier (more heavy computation allowed) the models run perfectly fine on CUDA or CPU, and might even be prefered.
+- To enable full features locally set the environment variable `ALLOW_FULL_FEATURES=true` before starting the app (instructions below).

 ## Key features